LTLA/gesel-manuscript/paper.md

 # Summary

-`gesel` is a Javascript package for performing gene set enrichment analyses within the browser.
+`gesel` is a JavaScript package for performing gene set enrichment analyses within the browser.
 All calculations are performed on the client device, without any no need for a dedicated backend server.
 This eliminates concerns around cost, scalability, latency, and data ownership that are associated with a backend-based architecture.
 We demonstrate the use of `gesel` with a basic web application that performs enrichment analyses on user-supplied genes with sets derived from the Gene Ontology and MSigDB.